 While it is hard to fathom, the vast majority of companies still use a manual, paper-based CM process.
 Significant cycle time and communication improvements are possible with computer-based systems.
 Computer-based systems are always preferable over manual systems, but they are essential when all functions of a company can’t reside under one roof.
 Outsourced functions in your supply chain generally require access to the same information internal users require.

 Companies benefiting from electronic CM systems have traditionally relied on internally-developed systems.
 There are now “off-the-shelf” systems available that may be suitable in some environments.
-“Off-the shelf” applications generally do not have all the functionality required and usually require that business practices be modified to suit the application.
+“Off-the-shelf” applications generally do not have all the functionality required and usually require that business practices be modified to suit the application.
 Today, a Product Lifecycle Management (PLM) enterprise application is a key part of a comprehensive CM solution.

 A CM system is key to a manufacturer’s operational success.
 Without an effective system, time and money will be wasted.
-Computer-based CM systems can dramatically reduce cycle times, improve time-to-market, reduce errors and rework, and improve communication, particularly when operations is physically separated from product development.
+Computer-based CM systems can dramatically reduce cycle times, improve time-to-market, reduce errors and rework, and improve communication, particularly when operations are physically separated from product development.

 If you are looking at this, it is likely you are experiencing difficulties with one or more of the following areas: